dominik-pichler/Balmung/notes/quest_for_knowledge.md

 - The contemporary philosophy of science faces the challenge of avoiding naive abstraction while achieving a level of generality that transcends specific sciences.
 This involves balancing methodological rigor with the recognition of the diverse and context-dependent nature of scientific inquiry.
 Overall, the post-Kuhn and post-Feyerabend era in the philosophy of science has seen a shift towards integrating insights from cognitive science, embracing scientific realism, and exploring new theoretical frameworks like systematicity theory to account for the complexity and diversity of scientific practices.

+## Modelling
+What are models and what happens when we try to build them?
+I tried to answer this question in [this page](models_and_other_mysteries.md)

 ## Information turning into Ideas
 ### Dawkins Memes: